mehmeteminaydin/AlgorithmsInCpp/README.md

 -Download the source code
--Add your Google API Key to the "AndroidManifest.xml" file in "FindRoute/android/app/src/main/" -run git clone https://github.com/Tencent/MMKV.git in "to/path/FindRoute/cpp/" in order to download MMKV.
+-Add your Google API Key to the "AndroidManifest.xml" file in "FindRoute/android/app/src/main/" -run git clone https://github.com/Tencent/MMKV.git in "path/to/FindRoute/cpp/" in order to download MMKV.
--edit
+-edit Cmakelist file in /path/to/cpp/MMKV/POSIX/src, delete "pthread" in the 82th line